Heaps of rhombic dodecahedra, catalan congruences on alternating sign matrices, and bases of the Temperley-Lieb algebra: Two distributive lattices

 We now introduce a geometric interpretation of the join irreducible poset following~\cite{Propp01, Str11}.
 The join irreducible poset~$\JIrr(\HFM_n)$ can be seen geometrically as a poset~$\TPoset_n$ on the integer points inside the $(n-2)$th dilate of a $3$-dimensional tetrahedron resting on an edge~\cite{Propp01}.
 See \cref{fig:posets}.
 Namely, using barycentric coordinates, this poset is defined on the quadruples~$\b{x} := (x_1, x_2, x_3, x_4) \in \N^4$ with~$x_i \ge 0$ for~$i \in [4]$ and~$x_1 + x_2 + x_3 + x_4 = n-2$ ordered by $\b{x} \le \b{y}$ if and only if $x_1\ge y_1$, $x_2\le y_2$, $x_3\le y_3$ and $x_4\ge y_4$.
 Its cover relations are the pairs~$\b{x} \lessdot \b{y}$ such that~$\b{y} - \b{x}$ is one of the four vectors~$b \eqdef (-1,1,0,0)$, $r \eqdef (-1,0,1,0)$, $o \eqdef (0,1,0,-1)$ and~$g \eqdef (0,0,1,-1)$.
 We draw these vectors in $4$ distinct colors, blue, red, orange, green.
 We can thus see an HFM as a lower set in this 4-colored tetrahedral poset, as illustrated in \cref{fig:ASM2}\,(left).

 Note that via the above-mentioned bijection between ASMs and HFMs, we can transport the lattice~$\HFM_n$ on HFMs of order~$n$ to a lattice~$\ASM_n$ on ASMs of order~$n$.
 See \cref{fig:Dyck3ASM3}\,(right).
-This lattice is the MacNeille completion of the Bruhat order on permutations of~$[n]$.
+Identifying a permutation~$\sigma$ of~$[n]$ with its matrix~$P_\sigma \eqdef [\delta_{\sigma(i),j}]_{i,j \in [n]}$, this lattice~$\ASM_n$ is the MacNeille completion of the Bruhat order on permutations of~$[n]$~\cite{LascouxSchutzenberger_TreillisBasesCoxeter}.
 We call \defn{ascents} and \defn{descents} of an ASM the ascents and descents of its corresponding~HFM.
-The join (resp.~meet) irreducible ASMs are known to be the matrices of the \defn{bigrassmannian} (resp.~\defn{anti-bigrassmannian}) permutations, \ie the permutations~$\sigma$ such that $\sigma$ and its inverse~$\sigma^{-1}$ have only one descent (resp.~ascent).
+The join (resp.~meet) irreducible ASMs are known to be the matrices of the \defn{bigrassmannian} (resp.~\defn{anti-bigrassmannian}) permutations, \ie the permutations~$\sigma$ such that $\sigma$ and its inverse~$\sigma^{-1}$ have only one descent (resp.~ascent)~\cite{LascouxSchutzenberger_TreillisBasesCoxeter}.
 Namely, an integer point~$\b{x} = (x_1, x_2, x_3, x_4)$ in the tetrahedron corresponds to the bigrassmannian and anti-bigrassmannian permutations

 where~$I_k$ (resp.~$\bar I_k$) is the $k \times k$ identity (resp.~anti-identity) matrix with $1$ on the diagonal (resp.~anti-diagonal) and~$0$ everywhere else.